daczarne/codestackr_css_tutorial/04_position/README.md

 ## Fixed

-When elements are set to fixed position they'll position themself relative to the screen.
-This will cause them to overflow their parents, but also to stay inside the viewport as you scorll down the page.
+When elements are set to `fixed` position they'll position themself relative to the screen.
+This will cause them to overflow their parents, but also to stay inside the viewport as you scroll down the page.

 ``` css
 .child-box-1 {